-Intended learning outcomes: Describe master data of products, product structure, components, and operations.
+Intended learning outcomes: Describe master data of products, components, and operations.
 Explain the data structure of item master, bill of material, and where-used list.
 Disclose the data structure of work center master data, the work center hierarchy, as well as for operation, routing sheet, production equipment, bill of production equipment, and bill of tools.

 The term master data comprises the data of all the order-independent business objects discussed in Section 1.2 (see Section 5.1.4).